sagnik3788/community-plugins/CONTRIBUTING.md

 # CONTRIBUTING.md

+## Code of Conduct

+PipeCD follows [the CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+Please read it to understand which actions are acceptable and which are not.

 ## Adding a New Plugin

 Please follow the steps below. **You MUST NOT initialize a new plugin by opening a PR directly to avoid confusion.**